Thymidylate kinase

+The enzyme characterised from Escherichia coli and mouse hepatoma requires magnesium ion Mg^{2+}.

 Thymidylate kinase is a ubiquitous enzyme of about 25 Kd and is important in the dTTP synthesis pathway for DNA synthesis.
 The function of dTMP kinase in eukaryotes comes from the study of a cell cycle mutant, cdc8, in Saccharomyces cerevisiae.
 Structural and functional analyses suggest that the cDNA codes for authentic human dTMP kinase.
 The mRNA levels and enzyme activities corresponded to cell cycle progression and cell growth stages.

 Thymidylate kinase's subfamily is predicted thymidylate kinase, TKRP1.

 Human protein DTYMK contains this domain.